-CAUTION DO NOT use Formula 409 (the bottle states the product should not be used on vinyl.)
+CAUTION DO NOT use Formula 409 (the bottle

+vinyl.)

 DO NOT use kerosene, gasoline, or acetone, as they will remove the protective marine top coat on your vinyl.

 DO NOT use any silicone based protectants.
 They will extract the plasticizers, leaving the vinyl hard and brittle, and eventually cracking will occur.